Danny Kingad: Post-Grand Prix reign

 Kingad faced Xie Wei on January 31, 2020, at ONE: Fire & Fury.
 He won the fight via unanimous decision.

 Kingad was scheduled to face Kairat Akhmetov on December 4, 2020, at ONE: Big Bang.
 However, Kingad forced to withdraw due to cornermen tested positive for COVID-19.
 The pair was rescheduled on December 3, 2021, and aired on December 17, 2021, at ONE: Winter Warriors II.
 He lost the fight via unanimous decision.

 Kingad was scheduled to face Gurdarshan Mangat on December 3, 2022, at ONE 164.
 However, Mangat withdrew due to undisclosed injury and the bout was scrapped.

 Kingad faced Eko Roni Saputra on February 25, 2023, at ONE Fight Night 7.
 He won the fight via unanimous decision.

 Kingad was scheduled to face Hu Yong on October 7, 2023, at ONE Fight Night 15.
 However, Kingad withdraw from the bout due to an ankle injury and was replaced by Eko Roni Saputra.

 Kingad faced Yuya Wakamatsu in a rematch on January 28, 2024, at ONE 165.
 He lost the fight via unanimous decision.

 Kingad faced Adriano Moraes in a rematch on November 9, 2024, at ONE 169.
 He lost the fight via guillotine choke in round two.

+On May 14, 2026, it was announced that Kingad was released from ONE Championship.